nrsyed/nrsyed.com/content/blog/2021-05-01-migrating-from-wordpress-to-hugo-and-siteground-to-digital-ocean.md

 be version controlled and stored in a git repo on GitHub.
 I took a few precautions to avoid inadvertently pushing authentication credentials and to avoid putting that information in the site's web root directory.
-Instead, this information is contained in a "secrets" text file outside the web root.
+Instead, this information is contained in a "secrets" text file outside the web root and outside the git repo.
 The [contact form PHP script][44], which shouldn't be directly accessible from the web anyway, reads the values from that file via the following logic:

 {{< highlight php "linenos=true" >}}
 $secrets_file = '/path/to/secrets.txt';